 Best iPad for students

-We think the iPad Air, with its 10.5in display, light weight (at 464g or 1.02lb) and low price, despite its great cameras and powerful processor is the perfect iPad for students.
+We think the iPad Air, with its 10.5in display, light weight (at 464g or 1.02lb) and low price - despite featuring great cameras and a powerful processor - is the perfect iPad for students.

 First off, it starts at £479/$499 for the 64GB model, which is a great price.
-Sure it’s not as cheap as the iPad, which starts at £349/$329, but that standard iPad, which might have been updated in September 2019 but is still a long way behind in terms of features and power.
-We’ll discuss the differences in more detail below, but we think the iPad Air is worth much more than that £130/$170 extra you need to pay in comparison.
+Sure, it's not as cheap as the iPad 10.2in, but that device is a long way behind in terms of features and power.
+We'll discuss the differences in more detail below, but we think the iPad Air is worth much more than that £130/$170 extra you need to pay in comparison.

 Another reason why we think the iPad Air is a great choice for someone heading to college or university is the combination of a large screen and thin, light body.
 The iPad Air's closest competition is the iPad mini, which has practically the same specs in all areas bar weight and dimensions.
 The mini is smaller and lighter, but we think that the bigger screen is going to be a real bonus to students.

 One other thing to mention.
 You might not be expecting to be taking photos and videos with your iPad, but it is more than likely you will be using the FaceTime camera to chat to your parents and friends back home on.
-For that reason the 7MP front camera (compared to 1.2MP on the iPad) is going to be a real bonus.
+For that reason the 7Mp front camera (compared to 1.2Mp on the iPad 10.2in) is going to be a real bonus.

 We highly recommend the iPad Air as the perfect iPad for students.